 As a note to this post–I’ve written and re-written this update many times.
 I really liked Memphis, more than I thought I would, but for the longest time couldn’t place just what it was that drew me in.
 Then I realized, much like Providence, my current home, Memphis is a perfect blend of gritty and fun, upscale and downscale.
 The kind of place you can enjoy a Pabst Blue Ribbon in a totally un-ironic way.
-But of course, it is the food I will remember.
+But of course, it is the food I will remember viagra en ligne en france.
 Frankly, the city has ruined ribs for me forever.
 I doubt I can ever find food this good anywhere else.

 Most importantly Memphis is a delicious city.
 The food and the people are warm and inviting, and if I had more time I would have gladly stayed longer in order to eat more.